 Palmyra was a thriving city of the ancient world, whose impressive UNESCO-listed ruins are located in Syria.
 Originally known by the Semitic name of Tadmor meaning ‘date palm’ – which is now the name of the neighbouring modern town – Palmyra was once a commercial hub along a busy trade route.

 References to Palmyra appear in the Bible as well as in other historical writings, some dating as far back as the 2nd millennium BC.
 However, it was from the 1st century BC that affluent caravan owners stopped there along the old Silk Road, contributing to its wealth.

 In addition to helping the city flourish, Palmyra’s central location also made it a target for invaders including the Assyrians, the Persians and then the Seleucids.
 It was under Rome however that Palmyra experienced its peak.
-As the Roman Empire expanded in the first and second centuries BC, Palmyra became one of its provinces.
+As the Roman Empire expanded in the 1st and 2nd centuries BC, Palmyra became one of its provinces.
 The relationship between the city and Rome developed over time, with Palmyra managing to retain a high level of independence.